Madankapoor/ng2-froala-editor/readme.md

 This is Angular2 component for [Froala Editor](https://github.com/froala/wysiwyg-editor).
 This allows developers to easily integrate this powerful WYSIWYG editor into any applications.
 Most of the method calls, set up events listening, and options for the editors are still the same and follow the original docs of Froala Editor
-In order to use this component, you would need to include all the jQuery and Froala js and css files in index.html Please feel free to make suggestions if you have ideas to improve it
+In order to use this component, you would need to include all the `font-awesome` css, `jQuery` and `Froala` js and css files in index.html
+Please feel free to make suggestions if you have ideas to improve it

 ## Demo